cloudfoundry-incubator/kubo-deployment/docs/guides/gcp-pcf/README.md

 ## Prerequisites

-1. These instructions assume that you have an installation of PCF running on GCP with the [Routing Release](https://github.com/cloudfoundry-incubator/routing-release) enabled
+1. These instructions assume that you have an installation of Pivotal Cloud Foundry running on Google Cloud Platform with the [Routing Release](https://github.com/cloudfoundry-incubator/routing-release) enabled

 ## Prepare Infrastructure